Navigating the Alpha Jungle: An LLM-Powered MCTS Framework for Formulaic Factor Mining: Methodology

 \section{Methodology}

 Our proposed alpha mining framework integrates LLMs with MCTS to automate the discovery and refinement of alpha factors.
-Figure~\ref{fig:overview} provides the overview of our framework.
-The core iterative process involves: (1) selecting a promising node (alpha formula) using the Upper Confidence Bound for Trees (UCT) criterion \cite{kocsis2006bandit}, (2) expanding this node by having the LLM generate a refined alpha, guided by performance feedback on specific evaluation dimensions, and (3) evaluating the new alpha via backtesting, and these evaluation results are then used to form a new node (see Appendix~\ref{sec:appendix_case_study} for an illustrative case detailing this workflow).
-The LLM's role is twofold: first, to propose targeted refinement suggestions based on underperforming evaluation dimensions, and second, to translate these suggestions into a concrete alpha formula.
-This iterative refinement and evaluation process continues, with the number of expansions per tree potentially adjusted based on the collective quality of discovered alphas.
-Ultimately, high-performing alphas meeting predefined criteria (e.g., IC, RankIC thresholds) are collected into an effective alpha repository.
+The framework's objective is to search within the vast space of possible alpha formulas, denoted as $\mathcal{A}$, to find a set of high-performing alphas.
+Figure~\ref{fig:overview} provides a conceptual illustration.
+The core iterative process involves: (1) selecting a promising node (alpha formula) using the Upper Confidence Bound for Trees (UCT) criterion \cite{kocsis2006bandit}; (2) expanding this node by having the LLM generate a refined alpha, guided by performance feedback on specific evaluation dimensions; and (3) evaluating the new alpha via backtesting, with results forming a new node in the search tree $\mathcal{T}$ (see Appendix~\ref{sec:appendix_case_study} for an illustrative case).
+The LLM's role is twofold: first, to propose targeted refinement suggestions, and second, to translate these suggestions into a concrete alpha formula $f \in \mathcal{A}$.
+Iteratively, high-performing alphas that satisfy a set of predefined criteria $\mathcal{C}$ (e.g., $\text{IC} > 0.02$) are collected into an effective alpha repository, $\mathcal{F}_{zoo}$.